11 steps for PR Crisis Management

 A crisis will be a surprise.
-How you plan to respond, shouldn't be.
+How you plan to respond, really can't be.
 You’ll need holding statements, trained spokespeople, social media monitoring, crisis alerts, role play, and more.

 Let’s get you locked and loaded...